jedelfraisse/LuxfordPTA/DocFX/events/list.md

 # Luxford Elementary PTA Events

 Welcome to our events page!
+Here you can find information about all upcomiPlease contact our Event Coordinator: [events@luxfordpta.org](mailto:events@luxfordpta.org)

+---

-Here you can find information about all upcoming PTA events organized by category to help you find exactly what you're looking for.
+## 📢 Stay Updated organized by category to help you find exactly what you're looking for.

 ## Event Categories